 Keeping BPA out of children’s bottles, toys, cups, & dishes

-As BlogHer CE Amy Gates reported back in September, Senator Diane Feinstein hoped to give a nice present to U.S. kids this year.
-She planned to introduce an amendment to the Food Safety Modernization Act that would have banned the use of BPA (a hormone-disrupting chemical linked to cancer and birth defects) in baby bottles and sippy cups,… Read the rest
+Senator Diane Feinstein hoped to give a nice present to U.S. kids this year.
+She planned to introduce an amendment to the Food Safety Modernization Act that would have banned the use of BPA (a hormone-disrupting chemical linked to cancer and birth defects) in baby bottles and sippy cups, and she worked for months on a compromise measure that members… Read the rest

 Want to avoid zip lock bags in the freezer this winter?
 One way is to dry summer produce, as Jean Nicks suggested a couple of weeks ago, instead of freezing it.
 Another method is to can produce in glass jars.
 In this post, Fake Plastic Fish reader Brekke Bounds explains what she’s learned about plastic in canning jar lids and shares her spiced applesauce recipe, complete with pictures.